Overview

 Can't edit or delete a role

 System roles cannot be modified.
-Look for the “System” badge next to the role.
-If you need different permissions, create a new custom role.
+Look for the “System” badge next to the

 Can't delete a custom role